It's a Jungle Out There!

-First, what exactly is “global warming” (aka “climate change”), since the weather changes every day.
-There are many different climate types around the globe.
-However, it has been proven that earth’s temperature has been rising over the past 30 years.
-While people affect temperature changes in local areas such as large cities (e.g. traffic smog), are we certain that those effects around the globe combine to produce larger changes world wide?
+First, what exactly is “global warming” (aka “climate change”), since the weather changes every day...every month...every season...every year?
+There are a myriad of types of climate around the globe.
+However, since records have been kept on this particular subject, it has been shown that earth’s temperature has been rising over the past 30 years.
+While the actions of people can and do have an affect on environments in local areas such as large cities (e.g. traffic smog), are we certain that the scientific data shows that those effects around the globe combine to produce changes globally?
 Are we sure that “global warming” is our fault?

-Second, we must remember that events in nature (e.g. volcanoes) affect earth’s atmosphere much more than human activity could ever accomplish with car exhaust or fluorocarbons.
+Second, we must remember that events in nature such as volcanoes greatly alter earth’s atmosphere much more than human activity could ever accomplish with car exhaust or fluorocarbons.

 Third, the most logical cause for global warming may be overlooked: the sun.
-Could it be that extra heat from the sun, related to cycles of sun spots, has warmed the earth?
-In short, periods of higher and lower temperatures coincide with cycles of sun spots (Click here for more) that are linked to higher temperatures on earth.
+Could it be that more heat from the sun due to cycles of increased sun spots, has warmed the earth at certain times in its history?
+In short, periods of higher and lower temperatures coincide with cycles of sun spots (Click here or here for more) that are linked to higher temperatures on earth.